 On April 18, 2013, the Company revised an option agreement for the acquisition of two additional mining claims located within the Company's Ramard concessions in Sonora, Mexico.
 The two claims are called "Picacho" and "El Dorado", and are 60 and 64 hectares in size respectively.
 Pursuant to the Agreement, the Company has been granted the exclusive option to acquire a 100% right, title and interest in the Claims.
-To exercise the option on each of the Claims, the Company must make cash payments in the aggregate amount of US\$161,000 (US\$15,000 paid to-date).
-The claims are subject to a 1.5% NSR royalty.

-Agnico-Eagle Mines Ltd. (AEM), through one of its subsidiaries, is continuing its diamond-core drilling program on the former Colibri gold project, now known as "Pitaya".
-This work is being completed pursuant to the Earn-In and Shareholders Agreement completed with AEM on May 27, 2011.
-As of November 30, 2013, AEM has incurred US\$2,595,595 in exploration and related costs on the "Pitaya" project.
+Agnico-Eagle Mines Ltd. (AEM), through one of its subsidiaries, is maintaining the former Colibri gold project, now known as "Pitaya".
+Some preliminary drilling and exploration work was completed pursuant to the Earn-In and Shareholders Agreement completed with AEM on May 27, 2011.
+As of November 30, 2014, AEM has incurred US\$2,797,013 in exploration and related costs on the "Pitaya" project, with the Company holding a 43% interest in the project.
 Preliminary results of AEM's drilling program to-date are available on the Company's website as well as on SEDAR.